k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: place trident skill initialization (Tortle) in correct location
 - Wearing the Armor of Retribution increases carry cap/max carry cap
 - Allow monsters wielding a digging tool to break boulders
+- Feedback for trying to wear gloves/gauntlets over the Hand of Vecna